fluff-li/RoMaterials_csv_calculator/README.md

 # RoMaterials_csv_calculator
-This program is designed to generate realistic thermal propertiy configurations for Kerbal Space Program.
-It serves as a helpful tool for the project located at [fluff-li/ROLibrary](https://github.com/fluff-li/ROLibrary.).
+This is a tool designed to create realistic thermal propertiy configurations for Kerbal Space Program.
+It serves as a helpful aid for the project located at [fluff-li/ROLibrary](https://github.com/fluff-li/ROLibrary.).

 ## Input